 Note that all the items with an asterisk are included with your Junior Membership.

 2. Unlimited Monthly Kids Events.
 There’s always something for kids on the calendar.
-Parents can enjoy an evening to themselves with our monthly Parents Night Out, Tween Takeover, and other themed events, such as “Super Builder Challenge” or “Pajama Jingle Jam.”
-Stay up to date on the latest events here or in the Life Time Member App.*
+Parents can enjoy an evening to themselves with our monthly Parents Night Out, Tween Takeover, and other themed events, such as “Super Builder Challenge” or “Secret Agents.”
+Stay up to date on the latest events here or in the Life Time Digital App.*

 3. GameFace Sport.
 Is your child ready to take their athletics to the next level?
-Geared toward middle schoolers (ages 8 to 13) who are already involved in or have a passion for sports, GameFace basic athletic training classes are designed to help build the strength and conditioning skills needed to thrive on the court or field — while still having a whole lot of fun.
-GameFace Sport will be available in early September.*
+Geared toward kids ages 5 to 8 and 9 to 13 who may already be involved in or have a passion for sports, these basic athletic training classes are designed to help build the strength and conditioning skills needed to thrive on the court or field — while still having a whole lot of fun.*

 Fit Into Fall

-4. Kids Classes.
+4. Progressive Kids Classes.
 A variety of high-energy and enriching classes that focus on physical and mental development are regularly offered at the Kids Academy.
 These include dance, sports skills, junior warriors, arts and crafts, music, yoga, and gymnastics.
-Find the schedule here or in the Life Time Member App.*
+Find the schedule here or in the Life Time Digital App.*

 5. Swim Team.
 The perfect step for kids who want to take their swimming skills to the next level or enjoy the sport with the camaraderie of others.
 “Our swim teams are a great option for keeping kids moving and engaged,” says Patricia Kerrigan, aquatics program coordinator for Life Time Swim.
 “They offer healthy competition, instill life skills, improve fitness, teach teamwork, and facilitate a community.”

 6. Tween Events.
-If your tween is getting to the age where they’re “over” child-centered activities, bring them to explore different areas of the club with other older-age kids during our Tween Takeover events.
-They can participate in activities such as swimming, sports, and games appropriate for their age.*
+If your tween is getting to the age where they’re “over” child-centered activities, bring them to explore different areas of our athletic country club with other older-age kids during our Tween Takeover events.
+They can participate in activities such as gym games, arts and crafts, sports activities, and other games appropriate for their age.*